Islam in China: Tombs of Imams

-On the foothills of Mount Lingshan are the tombs of two of the four companions that Prophet Muhammad sent eastwards to preach Islam.
+On the foothills of Mount Lingshan are the tombs of two of the four companions that Muhammad sent eastwards to preach Islam.
 Known as the 'Holy Tombs', they house the companions Sa-Ke-Zu and Wu-Ko-Shun.
 The other two companions went to Guangzhou and Yangzhou.
 The Imam Asim, is said to have been one of the first Islamic missionaries in China.
 He was a man who lived in c.
 1000 CE in Hotan.
 The shrine site includes the reputed tomb of the Imam, a mosque, and several related tombs.
-There is also a mazaar of Imam Jafar Sadiq.
+There is also a maqam of the Shia Imam Ja'far al-Sadiq.

 Yuan dynasty

+Bukhara and Samarqand were visited by Qiu Chuji.
+At the same time the Mongols imported Central Asian Muslims to serve as administrators in China, the Mongols also sent ethnic Han and Khitans from China to serve as administrators over the Muslim population in Bukhara and Samarqand in Central Asia, using foreigners to curtail the power of the local peoples of both lands.
+The surname of Li was held by one of Yelu Ahai's staff of Han descent.
+There were various Han craftsmen.
+Tangut, Khitan and Han peoples took control over gardens and fields from the Muslims.
+Han people were moved to Central Asian areas like Besh Baliq, Almaliq, and Samarqand by the Mongols where they worked as artisans and farmers.

-Hamada Hagras recorded: "With China unified under the Yuan dynasty, traders were free to traverse China freely.
-The Mongols were aware of the impact of trade and were keen to improve Chinese infrastructure to ensure the flow of goods.
-One major project was the repair and inauguration of Chinese Grand Canal that linked Khanbaliq (modern-day Beijing) in the north with Hangzhou in the south-east on the coast.
-Ningbo's location on the central coast and at the end of the Canal was the motive of the mercantile development of the east coast of China.
-The Grand Canal was an important station that helped the spread of Islam in the cities of China's east coast; Muslim merchants could now easily travel to the north along the canal.
-This made the banks of the channel regions become key areas for the spread of Islam eastern China."During the Mongol-founded Yuan dynasty (1271–1368), large numbers of Muslims settled in China.
-The Mongols, a minority in China, gave foreign immigrants, such as Christians, Muslims and Jews from West Asia an elevated status over the native Han Chinese as part of their governing strategy, thus giving Muslims a heavy influence.
+During the Mongol-founded Yuan dynasty (1271–1368), large numbers of Muslims settled in China.
+The Mongols, a minority in China, gave foreign immigrants, such as Buddhists, Christians, Muslims and Jews from West Asia an elevated status over locals including Khitan and Jurchens as part of their governing strategy, thus giving Muslims a heavy influence.
 Mongols recruited and forcibly relocated hundreds of thousands of Muslim immigrants from Western and Central Asia to help them administer their rapidly expanding empire.
 The Mongols used Arab, Persian and Buddhist Uyghur administrators, generically known as semu [色目] ("various eye color"), to act as officers of taxation and finance.
 Muslims headed many corporations in China in the early Yuan period.
 Muslim scholars were brought to work on calendar making and astronomy.
-The architect Yeheidie'erding (Amir al-Din) learned from Han architecture to help design the construction of the capital of the Yuan Dynasty, Dadu (also known as Khanbaliq or present-day Beijing).
+The architect Yeheidie'erding (Amir al-Din) learned from Han architecture to help design the construction of the capital of the Yuan dynasty, Dadu (also known as Khanbaliq or present-day Beijing).

-The term Hui originated from the Mandarin "Huihui," a term first used in the Yuan dynasty to describe Arab, Persian and Central Asian residents in China.
-Many of the Muslim traders and soldiers eventually settled down in China and married Chinese wives.
-This gave rise to the Hui Muslims, meaning Chinese-speaking Muslims.